How to Help a Mom Who Has Experienced Loss - Baby Chick

 Emotional Symptoms

 These are the most apparent symptoms of grief.
 It is common to feel a wide variety of emotions, including sadness, anger, guilt, despair, loneliness, hopelessness, and isolation.
 I distinctly remember feeling intense isolation after my husband died.
-I thought I didn’t belong in any of my friend groups anymore because they all had husbands, and I no longer had one.
+I thought I no longer belonged in any of my friend groups because they all had husbands, and I didn’t.

 Interpersonal Symptoms